janbalangue/jaycodes/README.md

-Full-stack Software Engineer who offers quick, quality-focused iteration at scale to design and develop secure applications.
+Full Stack Software Engineer who offers quick, quality-focused iteration at scale to design and develop secure applications.
 Cordial, receptive, and a timely decision-maker.
 Passionate about good design principles to facilitate planning and proactively reduce rework.

 A mentor of junior engineers and an experienced tester at the unit, integration, and E2E levels.
 Adept in TypeScript, Java/Spring Boot, and SQL, with a track record of reducing costs, improving customer experience, and supporting enterprise-scale systems.